A City Guide To Salamanca Spain

 Semana Santa de Salamanca

-The most important religious event in Salamanca is Semana Santa which usually takes place in March or April.
-During this event, the streets are filled with beautiful processions carrying carvings of representation of the Passion of Christ.
+The most important religious event in Salamanca is Semana Santa, which usually occurs in March or April.
+During this event, the streets are filled with beautiful processions carrying carvings representing the Passion of Christ.
 Every Holy Thursday, a breakfast of hot chocolate and cakes are served.

 Shopping in Salamanca, Spain